Epidurio/pythercis/README.md

 "templates": []
 }
 ```

-We were of course expecting that there wouldn't be any templates there initially, but this step serves as a nice way to check everything is working fine and we'll repeat it again after we've uploaded our template, and we should see the template listed.
+We were, of course, _expecting_ that there wouldn't be any templates there initially - this step serves as a nice way to check everything is working fine and we'll repeat it again after we've uploaded our template, and we should see the newly-uploaded template listed.

 Upload an openEHR template to the EtherCIS CDR with the relative path
 ```python